 - Measure the width of the room and divide it by the width of the plank. - If the last row of planks will be less than 3" (76.2mm) wide, you will need to cut the first row of planks in such a way that the first and last rows will have the same approximate width. - Expansion spacers should be placed along all walls and at all vertical obstructions (walls, cabinets, fireplaces, etc.) and remain in place until installation is completed.
-Spacers must be removed before moldings are installed. - Transitions: - Use T-molding, reducers, or end caps in doorways or where the flooring planks may meet other flooring surfaces, exterior door tracks, glass windows, walls, or doorframes. - Plan the location for each Transition. - Install the Transition Tracks before installing the floor. - Leave 1/4"- 3/8" expansion space between the planks and the transition trim and adjoining surfaces. - Transitions must be used when changing the direction of the planks. - Caulk: - Do Not use Acrylic Caulk. - Use 100% Flexible (neutral curing, no-odor) Silicone Caulk.

-- In moisture-prone areas, around bathtubs, shower stalls, toilets, etc. - Fill voids/expansion gaps where the floor has been scribed to metal doorjambs, etc.
+Spacers must be removed before moldings are installed. - Transitions:

+- Use quarter Round, T-molding, reducers, or end caps where the flooring planks may meet other flooring surfaces, exterior door tracks, glass windows, walls, or doorframes. - Leave expansion space between the planks and the transition trim and adjoining surfaces. - Transitions must be used when changing the direction of the planks. - Caulk: - Do Not use Acrylic Caulk. - Use 100% Flexible (neutral curing, no-odor) Silicone Caulk. - In moisture-prone areas, around bathtubs, shower stalls, toilets, etc. - Fill voids/expansion gaps where the floor has been scribed to metal doorjambs, etc.

-Installation Videos - Also available on QR Code 2G Angle/Angle Lock 5G Locking System 2G-for-resilient-flooring-technical Aquarius-Installation-Tips.m4v 5G Installation Video How to Disassemble Rows 2G or 5G Installation Lift the row up on the long sides- Slide the short (end) joints apart.
+Installation Videos - Also available on QR Code 2G Angle/Angle Lock 5G Locking System 2G Installation Video 5G Installation Video Aquarius-Installation-Tips.m4v 5G Installation Video How to Disassemble Rows 2G or 5G Installation 5G Installation

+Lift the row up on the long sides- Slide the short (end) joints apart.